cfinlay/logbarrier/README.md

 The logarithmic barrier adversarial attack begins with a mis-classified image.
 It then iteratively minimizes distance to a clean unperturbed image, while enforcing model mis-classification, using the logarithmic barrier function.
-The LogBarrier attack strength is its ability to adversarially perturb *all* images with a relatively small norm, compared to other attack methods (say for example PGD).
+The strength of the LogBarrier attack is its ability to adversarially perturb *all* images with a relatively small norm, compared to other attack methods (say for example PGD).
 The LogBarrier attack works well in both the Euclidean and maximum norms.